9 Interesting facts about Nepal

 - Electricity supply is intermittent.

 Although a lot of places seem to have electricity in Kathmandu, power outs are frequent.
 Because supply is so intermittent people have to rely on storing solar energy or backup generators to make sure they have a more consistent supply.
-Once again I am told it is even worse in the mountains or more remote areas, where in some cases people might only have an hour or a couple of hours worth of electricity every day.
+Expect this to be even worse in the mountains or more remote areas – in some cases people might only have an hour or a couple of hours worth of electricity every day.
 There has been no electricity for the last 2 hours as I write.

 - Wastewater treatment is non-existent.